Learn Python with Talk Python's 270 hours of courses

 11:53 And then we can talk a little broadly just about sports analytics before we get into the details.

-12:14 The sort packages are used by the clubs and people want to have a way to contribute to their favorite club.
+12:14 Open source packages are used by the clubs and people want to have a way to contribute to their favorite club.

 12:21 I think a lot of people are still struggling on how to do it.

-12:24 And with PySports, yeah, we want to share the knowledge and teach people on how to do it.
+12:24 And with PySport, yeah, we want to share the knowledge and teach people on how to do it.

-13:16 - Interesting, so Kloppy is standardized soccer tracking and event data, right?
+13:16 So Cloppy is standardized soccer tracking and event data, right?

-13:22 So you started out with soccer or as I guess a lot of the world might refer to it as football, but in the US, that's already taken, it's a namespace collision.
+13:21 So you started out with soccer or as I guess a lot of the world might refer to it as football, but in the U.S., that's already taken.

-13:33 Yeah, it's sometimes, yeah, it's difficult to talk about football, but here in Europe, we call it football, that you have put a package because it's international.
+13:34 It's sometimes, yeah, it's difficult to talk about football, but here in Europe, we call it football, but for the package, because it's international.

 13:46 Yeah.